McGill-ECSE321-Winter2024/project-group-2/README.md

 # Group 2
+### Scope of the project
+Write here.

+For more information about the web application, please consult the [wiki](../../wiki).

 ## Meet the team members!
 | Name                | GitHub username | Year |
 | ------------------- | --------------- |------|